 What Are Neutron Beams Used For?

-Neutron beams have a wide variety of applications in industrial testing and research.
-Neutron radiation has unique properties compared to other forms of radiation, which create unique opportunities in many fields ranging from destructive and non-destructive testing to fusion research to even archaeology and art history.
+Neutron beams have a wide variety of applications in industrial testing and materials research.
+Neutron radiation has unique properties compared to other forms of radiation, which create unique opportunities for use in many fields ranging from destructive and non-destructive testing to fusion energy research to even archaeology and art history.

 Neutron Beams and NDT (Non-Destructive Testing)